 Long-running automation: If your bot runs for hours, residential proxy connections will drop.
 ISP proxies maintain stable 24+ hour sessions.

-Traffic-intensive tasks: Scraping large amounts of data?
+Traffic-intensive tasks: Scraping large datasets?
 ISP proxies often come with unlimited bandwidth, while residential proxies charge per GB.

 Use Residential Proxies When: